ARCHIBALD THORBURN PAINTINGS VALUATION – ARTIST VALUES & APPRAISAL IN 2019.

 We can help you to sell Archibald Thorburn original artwork with a free valuation.
 We are interested in purchasing original oil and watercolour paintings by Archibald Thorburn.
-Clients in the U.K., Europe, USA and worldwide regularly sell Archibald Thorburn artwork to us.
+Clients in the U.K. and worldwide regularly sell Archibald Thorburn artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction and so find selling to our specialist gallery a more favourable option.

 He was born in Lasswade in Scotland and was educated in Dalkeith and Edinburgh and later attended the St. John’s Wood School of Art in London.
 Archibald Thorburn took advice from the German natural history artist Joseph Wolf.
 In 1887 he illustrated the book of ‘Coloured Figures of the Birds of the British Isles’ by Lord Lilford.

 From this work he went on to work with other ornithological illustrators including George Edward Lodge.
 They produced the ‘Natural History of British Feeding Ducks’, ‘British Diving Ducks’ and ‘British Game Birds’.

 With his interest in birds he became the Vice-President of the Royal Society for the Protection of Birds.